 Plan how your business will manage serious incidents.
 First aid kits should be kept accessible to all.
 You should also have an accident book and a system for reporting serious injuries, diseases and incidents to the relevant authorities.

-Also make sure your policy accounts for the health, safety and welfare of people (usually customers) with disabilities, pregnant women and children.
+Also make sure your policy accounts for the health, safety and welfare of people including staff, customers and suppliers with disabilities, pregnant women and children.